ddrachau/eternity/additional-files/documents/development.md

 ## How are the sources organized?

 We use a Maven multi project layout with several function/technical modules and concrete wrapper projects for the jars, ejb, ear and war.
-In general there are api (without impl at the end) and implementations with and 'impl' at the end of the name.
+In general there are api (without impl at the end) and implementations with an 'impl' at the end of the name.

 **common pom module (eternity-modules-common-pom):**